#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
+Finish your garden bed with mulch and compost.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
 It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps the soil moist.
-Mulch and compost can be purchased in-store or created at home.
+Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, fertilizer, and seeds you need in the aisles of your Yuma Garden Center, online, or on our mobile app.
+Early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Yuma Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores